-SOURCE Desired Status IAB IESG IRSG Other Standard or Draft Standard Publish (1) Vote (3) Bogus (2) Bogus (2) Proposed Standard Publish (1) Vote (3) Refer (4) Refer (4) Experimental Protocol Publish (1) Notify (5) Notify (5) Notify (5) Information or Opinion Paper Publish (1) Discretion Discretion Discretion (6)
+SOURCE Desired Status IAB IESG IRSG Other Standard or Draft Standard Bogus (2) Publish (1) Bogus (2) Bogus (2) Proposed Standard Refer (3) Publish (1) Refer (3) Refer (3) Experimental Protocol Notify (4) Publish (1) Notify (4) Notify (4) Information or Opinion Paper Publish (1) Publish (1) Discretion Discretion (5)

+(1) Publish.

-- (1) Publish. - (2) Bogus.
+- (2) Bogus.
 Inform the source of the rules.
-RFCs specifying Standard, or Draft Standard must come from the IAB, only. - (3) Vote by the IAB.
-If approved then do Publish (1), else do Refer (4). - (4) Refer to an Area Director for review by a WG.
-Expect to see the document again only after approval by the IESG and the ${\tt TAR}$ - (5) Notify both the IESG and IRSG.
-If no concerns are raised in two weeks then do Discretion (6), else RFC Editor to resolve the concerns or do Refer (4). - (6) RFC Editor's discretion.
+RFCs specifying Standard, or Draft Standard must come from the IESG, only. - (3) Refer to an Area Director for review by a WG.
+Expect to see the document again only after approval by the IESG. - (4) Notify both the IESG and IRSG.
+If no concerns are raised in two weeks then do Discretion (5), else RFC Editor to resolve the concerns or do Refer (3). - (5) RFC Editor's discretion.
 The RFC Editor decides if a review is needed and if so by whom.
 RFC Editor decides to publish or not.